pojosontheweb/woko/doco/markdown/woko.md

 TODO explain how to completely override /view, and how to write a sample Resolution Facet that does something

+### Fragment To Resolution ###

+TODO explain how to reuse Fragment Facets as Resolution Facets for AJAX fragment update etc.

 ### Templating ###

 TODO explain how to change the layout for a given role (and object ?)